 Looking for a place to grow in discipleship and enjoy fellowship with one another?
-Then join us on Sundays at 10:10AM, Tuesdays at 1:30PM or Wednesdays at 6:30PM in classroom 4, September through May.
+Then join us on Sundays at 6:00pm and Mondays 10:00am in classroom 3, September through May.

 Presbyterian WomenPresbyterian Women (PW) offers women in the church meaningful ways to live out their faith in the midst of a caring community of women.
 For more than 200 years PW groups have played a major role in sharing the good news of Jesus Christ and witnessing to the promise of God’s kingdom.

 Our PW groups meet on the second Tuesdays of the month at 10AM, September through May.
 We gather for prayer and Bible study, while also supporting the mission efforts of the church in our community and the world beyond.